Python Multiline String | Quick Tips for Python Print String

 # string

 In this code block, we’ve defined a string that spans three lines.
 We’ve used triple quotes to denote the start and end of the string.
-When we print the string, it retains the line breaks that were included within the triple quotes.
+When we execute the python print string command, it retains the line breaks that were included within the triple quotes.

 One of the advantages of this method is its simplicity and readability.
 It’s easy to see where the string starts and ends, and the line breaks are preserved exactly as they’re written.
 This is particularly useful when you’re working with large blocks of text or when you need to include line breaks in your string.